Uruguay’s tango therapy a hit with dialysis patients

-MONTEVIDEO, July 3 — At the age of 85, Uruguayan Olga Diaz’s kidneys are failing — she was beginning to despair at her bleak future, kept alive by 12 hours of dialysis per week.
+MONTEVIDEO, Uruguay, July 9 ― At the age of 85, Uruguayan Olga Diaz’s kidneys are failing ― she was beginning to despair at her bleak future, kept alive by 12 hours of dialysis per week.

 But at the clinic where she receives her treatment, Diaz has found a new “will to live” thanks to live tango and milonga performances.